earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial03-crs-intro.md

 2. **Projected coordinate systems:** coordinate systems that are localized to minimize visual distortion in a particular region (e.g. Robinson, UTM, State Plane)

-We will discuss these two coordinate reference systems types in more detail in the next lesson.
+You will learn these two coordinate reference systems types in more detail in the next lesson.

 <div class="notice--info" markdown="1">

-## Additional resources
+## Additional Resources

 * Read more on coordinate systems in the
 <a href="http://docs.qgis.org/2.0/en/docs/gentle_gis_introduction/coordinate_reference_systems.html" target="_blank" data-proofer-ignore=''>